adila-afsara/Smart-Diet-Fitness-Planner/README.md

 # Smart-Diet-Fitness-Planner
-AI-Powered Diet and Fitness Planner for Bangladeshi User
+AI-Powered Diet and Fitness Planner for Bangladeshi Users